Louis Antoine, Duke of Enghien: Impact of death

 Royalty across Europe were shocked and dismayed at the duke's death.
 Tsar Alexander I of Russia was especially alarmed, and decided to curb Napoleon's power.
 "Baden was the territory of the tsar's father-in-law, and the German principalities were part of the Holy Roman Empire of which Russia was a guarantor."

 Enghien was the last descendant of the House of Condé; his grandfather and father survived him, but died without producing further heirs.
 It is now known that Joséphine and Madame de Rémusat had begged Bonaparte to spare the duke, but nothing would bend his will.
 Whether Talleyrand, Fouché or Savary bore responsibility for the seizure of the duke is debatable, as at times Napoleon was known to claim Talleyrand conceived the idea, while at other times he took full responsibility himself.
 On his way to St. Helena and at Longwood, Napoleon asserted that, in the same circumstances, he would do the same again; he inserted a similar declaration in his will, stating that "[I]t was necessary for the safety, interest, and the honour of the French people when the Comte d'Artois, by his own confession, was supporting sixty assassins at Paris."

 The execution shocked the aristocracy of Europe, who still remembered the bloodletting of the Revolution.
 Either Antoine Boulay, comte de la Meurthe (deputy from Meurthe in the Corps législatif) or Napoleon's chief of police, Fouché, said about his execution "C'est pire qu'un crime, c'est une faute", a statement often rendered in English as "It was worse than a crime; it was a blunder."
 The statement is also sometimes attributed to Talleyrand.
-In the 1844 essay, "Experience," Emerson misattributes the line to Napoleon himself.
+In the 1844 essay, "Experience", Emerson misattributes the line to Napoleon himself.

-In contrast, in France the execution appeared to quiet domestic resistance to Napoleon, who soon crowned himself Emperor of the French.
+In contrast, in France the execution appeared to quiet domestic resistance to Napoleon, who soon set up a military dictatorship by crowning himself Emperor of the French.
 Cadoudal, dismayed at the news of Napoleon's proclamation, reputedly exclaimed, "We wanted to make a king, but we made an emperor".